turingschool/curriculum/source/projects/blogger.markdown

 Enter content for another sample article and in the tag list enter 'ruby, technology'.
 Click save.
 It.... worked?

 But it didn't.
-Click 'edit' again, and you'll see that we're back to the `#<Tag...` business, like before.
+Click 'edit' again, and you'll see that the tag field is empty.
 What gives?

 ```
 Started PATCH "/articles/1" for 127.0.0.1 at 2013-07-17 09:25:20 -0400